California Capital Gains Tax: Rates, Calculations, and How to Save

 20%$459,750+$517,200+$258,600+$$488,500+

-How The Capital Gains Tax Is Calculated In California
+How Is the Capital Gains Tax Calculated In California?

-In general, to determine your capital gains tax in California, you can use a simple formula that helps you calculate your gross tax rate.
+In general, to determine your California capital gains tax, you can use a simple formula that helps you calculate your gross tax rate.

 To determine your taxes related to capital gains, use this simple formula:

-7. Multiply your gains by the State tax rate
+3. Multiply your gains by the State tax rate: For short-term gains, assume a tax rate of 10%.

 One distinction in the California tax code is that there is a built-in exclusion for Real Estate owners that hold the property as a primary residence.